Eros/Notion/README.md

 To start the bot simply run `node bot.js` in the parent directory.

+# Disabled Commands

+Some commands are currently disabled due to errors that I haven't gotten round to fixing yet.
+As of now there are currently two commands that are disabled.

+#### rps

+This provides a simple rock paper scissors game.

+Current issue > currently it uses emojis for the game input, all of the emojis currently work except the scissors one, this ends up breaking the bot and causes it to crash.

+#### chat

+This command hooks into the robomatic api as a chat api

+Current issue > no matter what the input is output comes back as empty, this happens no matter where you test the api and is something on the api developers side.

 # Contributing

 Contributions are welcome but please follow some guidelines: